TechQaiser/Ids_DataXtractor_Automation/README.md

    type cmd in path search bar
    type main.exe in cmd

+## What This Tool Is For

+This tool automates Chrome to log in to Facebook accounts one by one and extract data to an Excel sheet.
+Get IDs from ids.txt and customize config.json.

 @TechQaiser :+1: "This versatile tool ensures updates are seamless, adapting to your needs and enhancing functionality whenever necessary! :shipit: